 For our first call, we had every first responder show up except one.
 The only one who couldn’t show up was part of a husband and wife team.
 They were both volunteers, but one of them had to stay home with their young kids.
 The rest of us were all there.
 It was just awesome to see a huge, wonderful team excited to get together to help people.

 The one call I remember the most from the past 30 years was for a rollover on the interstate.
 There were three young guys.
-One — my patient — was in the third seat of an old station-wagon-type vehicle who was sleeping when the crash happened.
+One—my patient—was in the third seat of an old station-wagon-type vehicle who was sleeping when the crash happened.
 Something came off the car and went through each side of the top of his nose.
-He was pretty shook up because he asleep one moment and then all of a sudden he was upside-down in this car and hurt.
+He was pretty shook up, because he was asleep one moment and then all of a sudden he was upside-down in this car and hurt.

 At one point we needed to replace our older first responder vehicle that was donated by the telephone company.
-We put one of those thermometers that tracks donations up on the main street of town and told people to contribute if they could spare anything to go toward the new first responders van.
+We put one of those thermometers that tracks donations up on the main street of town and told people to contribute if they could spare anything.
 The response was just awesome.
 The thermometer went up and up and up until we finally had enough money to buy a brand-new first responder van.

 The people here come together if there’s a tragedy or a celebration.
 As first responders, we’ve seen a lot of both.
 One day we got a page that there was a woman in labor coming into Hixton that didn’t think she’d be able to make it to Black River, which is 10 more miles.
 So we were all paged and were all on our way, but by the time we got there, the baby was already born and so we cared for the mother.
 Even last fall there was a baby delivered in the back of a van, at about 10:30 at night.
 Beautiful moments to offset the more trying calls.